 - After-school tutoring program available 3 days a week for all students.

 - Personal attention in class and highly differentiated instruction by teachers who specialize in at-risk education.

-- 4 terms equals 9 credits possible in one school year.
-Students can also earn extra credits by working, taking Plato classes, and participating in extracurricular opportunities.
+- Students can earn extra credits by working, taking Plato classes, and participating in extracurricular opportunities.

 - Field trips, guest speakers and community resources used in the class to offer a different way of learning.

 - Provide free daycare to students with children.